 As they complete certain required courses, students will begin to accumulate the resources necessary for a successful career map.
-These include::
+These include:

 - Professional practice forms and procedures

 - Licensure requirements

-- Professional networking and marketing plan
+- Professional networking

 - Professional resume

 - Interview preparation

 Students are also exposed to guest speakers, including Richmont alumni, who share their varied work experiences as well as information about further graduate study.
-Richmont also maintains a listsery for students and alumni that is focused on current job opportunities and licensure issues.
+Richmont also maintains a listserv and Facebook groups for students and alumni that are focused on current job opportunities and licensure issues.